shihyuanwang/Optimization_usingPython/README.md

 **(1) Markdown Pricing Linear Optimization with Pyomo package**

 Solve a linear pricing optimization model for 200 products in a given week to determine a pricing plan, and get:

-a.
-The optimized pricing plan (weeks at each price)
+- The optimized pricing plan (weeks at each price)

-b.
-Revenue projection
+- Revenue projection

-c.
-The current price according to the optimized pricing plan
+- The current price according to the optimized pricing plan

 https://github.com/shihyuanwang/Optimization_usingPython/blob/main/1_Markdown%20Pricing%20Linear%20Optimization.ipynb